 Between 1957 and 1988, when the series was discontinued, more than 100 different Hummel figurines were created.
 The figurines featured both red- and blonde-haired children.
 The redheads were known as mischievous characters.
 The blondes were portrayed as more serene.
 Today, Hummel figurines are sought after by collectors all over the world.
 In addition to figurines, Charlot's characters were also produced as annual baby and Christmas ornaments; a series of decorative plates, art prints, dolls in different sizes, and music boxes with figurines as the center piece.
 From the 1950s to the 1970s, Charlot Byj images were very popular.
 If they look familiar to you, you probably remember them from this time period.

-Little Miss Christmas and Santa is the name of this coloring book.
+Little Miss Christmas and Santa is the name of another coloring book.
+I originally attributed this coloring book to Charlot Byj as well; however, further research indicates that this coloring book was created by Elizabeth Anne Voss, also known as Elizabeth Gartrell.
+You can read about her story and coloring book here.
 Popular in the 1960s, Little Miss Christmas is obviously a blonde.
 I suppose that means she was more serene and not so mischievous.
 (After all, every one knows you have to be a "good girl" at Christmas time.)
 And just as a matter of confession, my own dear Grandmother was a carrot-top redhead.
 Believe me, she was mighty mischievous for the times in which she lived!
 This coloring book consists of 32 pages of Christmas-related scenes.

 All three of these coloring books are for sale at Grandma's Attic.
 In case you think I've lost my mind in all this nostalgia and wonder why we carry coloring books at the shop, I'll tell you coloring books of all kinds can be a great source of inspiration for quilters, crafters, scrapbookers, and grandmothers.
 You can use them as stencils, for embroidery work, and to create vignettes for scrapbooks.
 Then again, they're also perfect for keeping children busy and happy.
 Think of all the "artwork" you can display on the refrigerator!